camunda/camunda-docs-manual/content/reference/rest/process-definition/get-form-variables.md

 GET `/process-definition/{id}/form-variables`

-GET `/process-definition/key/{key}/form-variables` (returns the form variables for the latest process definition by key).
+GET `/process-definition/key/{key}/form-variables` (returns the form variables for the latest process definition which belongs to no tenant).

+GET `/process-definition/key/{key}/tenant-id/{tenant-id}/form-variables` (returns the form variables for the latest version of process definition for tenant)

 # Parameters